 Your family history also may play a role.
 There's some evidence that certain genetic variations associated with immune system function make you more likely to develop nasal polyps.

-Nasal polyps can cause complications because they block normal airflow and fluid drainage, and also because of the chronic inflammation underlying their development.
-Potential complications include:
+Nasal polyps can cause complications because they block normal airflow and fluid drainage, and also because of the long-term irritation and swelling (inflammation) underlying their development.

 You may help reduce your chances of developing nasal polyps or having nasal polyps recur after treatment with the following strategies: